syncfusion-content/asp.netmvc-docs/aspnetmvc/ColorPicker/Knockout-Binding.md

 KnockoutJS support allows you to bind the HTML elements against any of the available data models.

-Two types of knockoutJS binding is supported,
+Two types of KnockoutJS binding is supported,

 * One-way binding
 * Two-way binding